michaelsimon/learn_git-remote-code-along/README.md

-This is my first commit to github in the learn program
+This is my first commit to github in the learn program and now I'll pull it also.